Bassam-Yasser1/100-Game/README.md

 # 100 Game

 ## Description
-“100 Game” Each player picks a number from 1 to 10 and the player that reaches 100 wins.
+"100 Game" Each player picks a number from 1 to 10 and the player that reaches 100 wins.

 ## Author
-Bassam Yasser Mohamed
+- **Author:** Bassam Yasser Mohamed

 ## Game Rules
 - Each player picks a number from 1 to 10.